DeoxysTheGod/symfony-project-test/README.md

 ## Requirements

+> [!important]
-This project works with the symfony API in the following repository `https://github.com/DeoxysTheGod/symfony-project-api.git`.
+> This project works with the symfony API in the following repository `https://github.com/DeoxysTheGod/symfony-project-api.git`.
+>

-To run this project properly, you need to have the API running.
+> To run this project properly, you need to have the API running.

 You also need to have the following tools installed on your machine:
 * **php:** `8.3.15`